 The increasing pressure on farms to produce more and more food for our growing population is leading to intensive farming practises being used to maximise crop yields.
 These practises can be harmful to the wider environment and put the long-term sustainability of our soils at risk.
 The UN have recognised soil health declines as a serious threat to food production worldwide, and urgent research is needed to look into alternative ways to increase crop yields without damaging the soil.

 The importance of earthworms in maintaining the health of our soils was first highlighted by Charles Darwin, who described them as one of the most important animals on earth.
 Since Darwin’s work, other researchers have shown that the presence of earthworms can significantly improve the quality of the soil and provide many benefits, including increased crop yields, biodiversity and carbon sequestration.
 Earthworms could therefore play a key role in curbing worldwide soil declines and increasing food security.

 Despite the importance of these animals, information on their diversity, distribution, ecology and behaviour is lacking.
 If the true potential of earthworms is to be realised, these gaps in our understanding need to be addressed.
 This project will attempt to do just that, using a combination of innovative laboratory and field experiments, with the goal of creating viable alternative soil-management strategies with earthworms at the core.

-Joe has been working at POST, parliament’s in-house source of analysis of public-policy issues.
-While at POST Joe examined resilience in the UK food sector.
-Find out more here.
+Joe took a fellowship at POST, parliament’s in-house source of analysis of public-policy issues.
+While at POST Joe wrote a briefing on resilience in the UK food sector.
+Find out more and a link to the briefing here.

 You can find Joe on Twitter.